Titanic VR Melbourne photos Amy Gardner

 Accessibility Advice

-The venue is wheelchair accessible, and staff are on hand to assist with any specific needs.
+Remember, and staff are on hand to assist with any specific needs.
+Just raise your hands at any time.

-If you have motion sensitivity, you may want to check with staff before starting, as VR can sometimes cause dizziness.
+If you have motion sensitivity, you may want to check with staff before starting.

 Getting There